samelsonlab/samelsonlab.github.io/index.md

 ---
-title: Fraser Lab
+title: Samelson Lab
 layout: home
 group: home
 ---

-# Welcome to the Fraser Lab!
+# Welcome to the Samelson Lab!
 {: .display-4}
 <br>
-We are part of the [Department of Bioengineering and Therapeutic Sciences](http://bts.ucsf.edu/), the [Macromolecular Structure Group](http://msg.ucsf.edu/), and the [California Institute of Quantitative Biosciences (QB3)](http://qb3.org/).
+We are part of the [Department of Neurology](https://www.uclahealth.org/departments/neurology) with a secondary affiliation with the [Department of Biological Chemistry](https://biolchem.ucla.edu/).
+The lab will be opening in January 2025
 {: .welcomefont}

 ![Fraser lab logo](static/img/logo/jf_retreat_logo.svg){:style="max-width: 100%; height: auto;"}

-Research in the lab is focused on discovering the fundamental principles of macromolecular structure and dynamics.
-We are interested in defining conformational states that are essential for function and understanding how conformational transitions couple to biological mechanisms.
+The mission of the Samelson lab is to provide a welcoming, inclusive, rigorous, and transparent environment for research and training.
+We want our lab members to feel the joy of scientific discovery and reach their full potential.
 {: .welcomefont}

-We are located in Genentech Hall at the Mission Bay Campus of UCSF.
+We study protein aggregation.
+Aggregation is a hallmark of many diseases, especially common neurodegenerative diseases such as Alzheimer’s and Parkinson’s diseases.
+The Samelson lab focuses on characterizing the conformational states a protein populates en route to its final aggregate state— a protein’s aggregation trajectory— and how cells control that trajectory.
+How do specific cellular gene expression programs decide a protein’s conformational fate?
+We combine biophysical characterization of key processes that control protein misfolding with systems-level approaches (like CRISPR-screening) to answer these questions.
 {: .welcomefont}